decisionpatterns/optigrab/README.md

 ## Problems with Existing Alternatives

 Handling CL options in R is tricky.
-Variables are not single scalar values, but are vectors that can assume many values.
+R variables are not single scalar values, but are vectors that can assume many values.
 It is not unreasonable to assume that command-line options should accommodate vectors by default.

-It is common in programming to assign one variable at a time.
-Both *getopt, optparse and argparse require the user to write a specification that is almost which parses command-line and assigns all values at once.
-For a complex set of options, the specification quickly becomes complex and hard to read.
-Values are assigned to a list and then subsequently referenced and validated as needed.
-This means that the logic for parsing the command-line and using those value, e.g. to build objects is often times distant in the program, making debugging hard.
+Common programming practice is to assign one variable at a time each assignment on its ownline.
+Packages 'getopt', 'optparse' and 'argparse; require the user to write a specification that is parses command-line and assigns values all-at-once.
+For a application that support many options, the specification quickly becomes complex and hard to read/follow/debug.
+These packages assign values to a list and then subsequently referenced and validated as needed.
+This means that the logic for parsing the command-line and using those value, e.g. to build objects is often times distant in the program, making debugging doubly hard.

 There are good reasons for the specification of option all-at-once.
+With all specification in one place:
+* an automatic help file can be provided

+The all-at-once specification does not gracefully handle application whose arguments are indeterminant or not known at execution time.
+This may be typical of

-With all specification in one place, you can easily provide an automatic help file.
-The define-all-at-once syntax at a time works, but generally results in dense and ugly syntax.
-A much better approach is to have the abillity to specify each option at a time.
+The define-all-at-once syntax at a time works; a better approach is to have the abillity to specify each option at a time.

 The optigrab package provides a solution to both of these problems.